Tilers cover walls or floors with tiles to provide smooth hygienic surfaces.

 - Pay and conditions Expand / Collapse

 Estates staff working in the NHS are paid on the Agenda for Change (AfC) pay system.
-As an estates support worker, you could start on AfC band 1 or 2.
+As an estates support worker, you would typically start on AfC band 2.
 As a qualified tiler you might start on AfC band 3.
 With further training and experience, you could apply for more senior positions at bands 4 and above.

 Tilers in the NHS are likely to work standard hours of around 37.5 a week.
 Some may work shifts including early starts, evenings and weekends.

 Terms and conditions will usually be different for tilers working outside of the NHS.

 - Where the role can lead Expand / Collapse

 With experience, you could become a team leader, supervising the work of others.
 With further experience, you could become a manager, responsible for the maintenance and repairs service for a hospital, area or trust.

 There may be opportunities to move into other estates services roles.

 Some tilers become self-employed by setting up a business, either on their own or with one or more colleagues.

 - Job market and vacancies Expand / Collapse